-Leakages with biohazard class 2 organisms must be registered by writing in the Safety logbook (Appendix 2).
-Severe injuries and harmful effects to the health should be reported to the labour inspectorate (according to the Estonian Government Act: "Registration, reporting and investigation of accident at work and occupational disease").
+Leakages with biohazard class 2 organisms must be notified to the Head of the Laboratory and registered by writing in the Safety logbook (Appendix 2).
+Severe injuries and harmful effects to the health should be reported to the Labour Inspectorate (according to the Estonian Government Decree: "Registration, reporting and investigation of accident at work and occupational disease").